xAlisher/TC_explorations/README.md

 ### Usage
 1. Launch the app
+2. You'll see a list of use cases on the main screen
+3. Select "Write URL to NDEF" (or any other use case)
+4. For "Write URL to NDEF":
-2. Enter your Keycard PIN when prompted
+   - Enter your Keycard PIN when prompted
-3. Tap your Keycard to verify PIN
+   - Tap your Keycard to verify PIN
-4. Enter Funding The Commons profile ID
+   - Enter any URL you want to write
-5. Tap your Keycard again to write NDEF data
+   - Tap your Keycard again to write NDEF data
-6. Verify the NDEF hex output matches expectations
+   - Verify the NDEF hex output matches expectations

 ## References